Best Water Filter of 2020

-However, this filter is a disappointment when it comes to extracting lead or salts from the water.
+However, when it comes to extracting lead or salts from the water, this filter is a disappointment.
 It also missed the mark in our contaminated water taste test.
-Regardless, it is a great value pick and the best option if you aren't interested in a pitcher or permanent under the sink system.
+Regardless, it's a great value pick and the best option if you aren't interested in a pitcher or permanent under the sink system.

 Read Full Review: BRITA SAFF-100

 We purchased each water filter in this review ourselves.
 We did not receive any free or sample models from manufacturers.
 We have been testing water filters for over a year now, even going so far as to build a custom testing rig with an isolated water supply to control the contaminants going in and out of the system.
 Our testing team of Austin Palmer and David Wise have tested well over 200 home and kitchen products, and along with David's formal training as a mechanical engineer, brought these experiences to the table when designing our testing procedures.